-Any premiums and/or other merchandise that bear NCAA Marks, Brackets, Taglines or other NCAA references must be produced by an official NCAA Licensee or NCAA Official Equipment Supplier.
+Any premiums and/or other merchandise that bear NCAA marks, brackets, taglines or other NCAA references must be produced by an official NCAA Licensee or NCAA Official Equipment Supplier.
 There may be royalties or other related costs associated with such items.
 If the NCAA is unable to identify a current NCAA Licensee or NCAA Official Equipment Supplier to provide a specific piece of merchandise, the NCAA will work to sublicense (on a short-term basis) a company that can provide the specific item.

-For a list of NCAA licensees and official equipment suppliers, (http://www.ncaa.org/championships/marketing?division=d1).
+For a list of NCAA licensees and official equipment suppliers, NCAA Licensing - ncaa.org.